OSGeo/grass-website/content/download/data.en.md

-In the [Global datasets](https://grasswiki.osgeo.org/wiki/Global_datasets) wiki, the community shares information on other open datasets all over the globe and how they can be imported into GRASS GIS.
+In the [Global datasets](https://grasswiki.osgeo.org/wiki/Global_datasets) wiki, the community shares information on other open datasets all over the globe and how they can be imported into GRASS.

 <hr>